redhat-helloworld-msa/goodbye/Readme.md

 It's composed by two parts

 - server - REST endpoint with two resources (/api/goodbye and /api/nap).
+There are three different implementations for the Server (WildFly Swarm, Spring Boot, Vert.x).
 - client - Java client that consumes http://localhost:8080/api/nap